sbu-fsl/Metis/fs_bugs/jfs/kernel_hang/README.md

 > sudo bash ./setup_jfs.sh

-This command setups up a ramdisk of size 16 MiB, formats it using dd, creates a mountpoint and finally mounts the JFS filesystem.
+Depending upon the function invoked (setup_jfs_on_ramdev or setup_jfs_on_loopdev) in the script, this command setups up a ramdisk (of size 16 MiB) or a loop device, formats it using dd, and finally sets up the JFS filesystem.
 Note that we are using all the default options while setting up JFS.

 * Then compile the replayer using the following command: